ocaml/ocaml.org/data/rss/tarides/decompress-experiences-with-ocaml-optimization.md

 </li>
 <li>
 <p><strong>Use the predictability of the OCaml compiler to your advantage</strong>.
 For sure,
-the compiler does not optimize a lot your code – but it sill produce realistic programs if we think about performance.
+the compiler does not optimize a lot your code &ndash; but it sill produce realistic programs if we think about performance.
 For many cases, <strong>you don't need</strong> to optimize your OCaml code.
 And the good point is about expected behavior.
 <br/><br/>